 In addition to that, we worked with the BEM (block-element-modifier) methodology, which is a better technique for structuring the code and user interface in complex projects.

 The application is called QC Management.
-It’s a subscription-based web application for creating experiment workflows, carrying out experiments, monitoring them, and analyzing the results.
+It is a subscription-based web application for clinical laboratory management — creating experiment workflows, running experiments, monitoring them, and analyzing results.

 Now, let’s go over the application’s main features.